Amarillo Car Accident Lawyers Providing Outstanding Advocacy For Injury Victims

 If you have been injured in a car accident caused by someone else’s negligence or wrongdoing, you could be entitled to significant financial compensation for what you have endured.

 At Templeton Smithee Hayes Heinrich & Russell, LLP, our car accident attorneys have decades of experience in personal injury litigation, including cases involving motor vehicle accidents that resulted in catastrophic injuries.
 We have resolved hundreds of cases at trial and in out-of-court settlements.
 Contact us today to see how we can help you in the aftermath of a car accident.

 Understanding Liability For Car Accidents In Texas

-You are entitled to recover compensatory damages for injuries that resulted from the negligence of another driver.
+You have the right to recover compensatory damages if you suffered injuries due to the negligence of another driver.
 In general, drivers are liable for negligence if they breach their duty to act like a reasonably prudent driver would act in similar circumstances.

 The Texas Transportation Code contains provisions that regulate road traffic to ensure public safety.
 When a driver injures another person in an accident stemming from their violation of the Texas Transportation Code, the law considers that driver to be negligent per se.

-Our law firm handles a variety of car wreck situations, including:
+Our law firm handles a wide variety of car accident cases, including:

 - Hit & run accidents